-Jane is a frequent speaker at local, national, and international conferences and is a member of various boards.
-Before moving to Cleveland, Jane developed and directed Columbia University’s acclaimed distance education program, as well as the development of university-wide resources for instructional technology and methodology.
-In Cleveland, Jane has worked on several high-profile projects, notably the technology director and design consultant to Frank Gehry's Peter B. Lewis Campus at Case Western Reserve University.
+Jane is a frequent speaker at local and international conferences and is a member of various boards.
+Before coming to the museum, Jane developed and directed Columbia University’s acclaimed distance education program and led the development of university-wide resources for instructional technology and methodology.
+Jane has also worked on several high-profile projects in Cleveland, most notably as the technology director and design consultant to the Frank Gehry–designed Peter B. Lewis Building at Case Western Reserve University and as the virtual CIO to Great Lakes Science Center.
+Jane holds a BA in architecture and a BS/MS in applied mathematics from Columbia University.